gnovakowski/Lab_1/README.md

 ### Introduction

 The purpose of this laboratory exercise was to write a video controller for use with an FPGA.
-The FPGA was programmed using VHDL code to interface with a VGA-to-HDMI cable.
+The FPGA was programmed using VHDL code to interface with monitor display via a VGA-to-HDMI cable.

 ### Implementation